 Unfortunately, the Macintosh was not up to the task -- it didn't have the CAD capabilities required.
 I needed a computer that could run AutoCAD, which has its own programming language called LISP.
 Back then, AutoCAD was the only application available that could be customized to create the kind of color Numerology charts still part of my current Numerology software package.
 I was forced to acquire a PC in addition to my precious Mac.
 I bought a Compaq 284, I believe that was in 1985 or 1986.
 The ChartMaker software has since been upgraded several times and was long ago pulled out of the CAD environment.
 It is now part of the World Numerology App.

-By 1986/87, both my color charting program and the first Numerology report writer program had been completed.
+By 1986/87, both my color charting program and the first Numerology reading writer program had been completed.
 From then on, the project would take me through more computer upgrades, Numerology software upgrades and add-ons than I can count.
-The Decoz Numerology software package now contains the most expansive and detailed Numerology report writers on the market.
+The Decoz Numerology software package now contains the most expansive and detailed Numerology reading writers on the market.
 (Sure, I am tooting my own horn, but it's also true.)

 In addition to work on the Numerology software programs, I wrote Numerology; Key To Your Inner Self: A Complete Guide to Understanding and Using Your Numbers of Destiny, published by Avery Publishing (now Pedigee) in 1994 and sold steadily ever since.

 In 1996, the book was made available in Russian.
 I have no idea how well it sold, or if it sold at all.
 I never received any royalties beyond a small advance -- and I mean small!

 Obviously, the Russian publisher didn't ask me for any input in the cover design, and to this day I don't know what it's supposed to convey.